2,031 acres. This property is jointly owned with the state of Florida.

 For more information:

-The District and the city of Jacksonville co-manage the property.
-Contact the District’s Bureau of Land Management at (386) 329-4404.
+The district and the city of Jacksonville co-manage the property.
+Contact the district’s Bureau of Land Resources at 386-329-4404.